oracle-livelabs/apex/object-storage-workflow/create-application/create-application.md

 ## Task 2: Task Definition

-1. Visit **Shared Components** by returning to the home page by clicking on the APEX logo, and then access the newly created application by clicking on its icon
+1. Visit **Shared Components** by returning to the home page by clicking on the APEX logo, and then access the newly created application by clicking on its icon.

     ![Navigate Workspace Home](images/nav-workspace-home.png " ")